tinitnguyen/cmt120-dynamic/README.md

 # Dynamic Web Application

-Created for CMT120: Fundamentals of Programming.
+Project for CMT120: Fundamentals of Programming.

 Built with Flask.